Sure, we love research! But we also just really love bees. Use the bee resources on this page and you will fall in love too!

 Below, find bee resources to help you learn more about bees in our region of the world, how we are joining up with the City of Toronto to improve the habitat for native pollinators, and how you can help the bees!

 PollinateTO provides funding for pollinator gardens located in all Toronto neighbourhoods.
 Priority will be given to projects located in Toronto’s 31 Neighbourhood Improvement Areas (NIAs).

 Applications will open from September 27 to October 18, 2021.
 Gardens will be planted in 2022.

 Researchers have found that gardens planted with an abundance of flowers blooming a long period can bring pollinator numbers up in areas that had been losing them - adding nesting sites and changing garden care practices have a big impact too!

 Imagine a Toronto with flourishing natural habitats and an

 urban environment made safe for a great diversity of wildlife

 species.
 Envision a city whose residents treasure their daily encounters...

 What is BeeCon?

-BeeCon began as an annual, free event called the Southern Ontario Bee Researchers' Symposium in 2011.
-Each year it has expanded and both scope and geographic reach - and we couldn't "bee" happier about that.
-Our goal is to connect bee researchers across the planet, building interdisciplinary research opportunities and a broad community of bee researchers, non-profit organizations, industry professionals, and the greater public that are supporting bees!
+Now, our goal is to connect bee researchers across the planet, build interdisciplinary research opportunities, promote evidence-based decision making, and grow a broad community of bee researchers, non-profit organizations, industry professionals, and the greater public that are supporting bees!